cresset-lab/AgentHAB/README.md

 ### Prerequisites

-- Python 3.10+ (virtual environments recommended).
+- Python 3.10+ (virtual environments recommended)
-- An `OPENAI_API_KEY` with access to the `gpt-4o-mini` model family.
+- An `OPENAI_API_KEY` with access to the `gpt-4o-mini` model family
-- (Optional) An openHAB instance and the MCP server if you want automatic deployment.
+- (Optional) An openHAB instance for context-aware validation and deployment
+- (Optional) Docker for running openHAB locally

 ### Installation